noorsheikh/google-drive-wrapper-app/README.md

 - From the left sidebar click on `Library` menu item.
 - In the main search bar in the Library screen, search for `Google Drive API`.
 - Click ont eh `Google Drive API` from the search result and click `ENABLE` on the next screen.

+# Environment Variables for Local Environment

+To setup env variable files, rename `.env.template` to `.env` and provide real values to all the defined env variables.